aviacommerce/avia-docs/content/docs/backend-install.md

 ## Setting Up the development environment

 ### Dockerfile
-- Dockerfile for development environment is `Dockerfile-dev` in the root of application.
+- Dockerfile for development environment is `Dockerfile-dev` in `config/docker/dev` directory.
 - Add values of all the environment variables in `Dockerfile-dev`.
 - Environment variables are those which have `ENV` written before them.
 Dummy values are already assigned to them.

 ### Docker Compose File
-- The docker compose file is `docker-compose-dev.yml` in the root of application.
+- The docker compose file is `docker-compose-dev.yml` in `config/docker/dev` directory.
 - Docker Compose file has `db` service for postgres database container.
 - Add `hostname` equal to postgres service in `apps/snitch_core/config/dev.exs` file which is `db` in our case.